d12frosted/elpa-mirror/stable-melpa/fixmee-readme.txt

     when sort headers are clicked while a different window is selected.

+    This package is generally incompatible with interactive modes such as `comint-mode' and derivatives, due conflicting uses of the rear-nonsticky text property.
+To change this, set customizable variable fixmee-rear-nonsticky.

 TODO

     Push mark for navigation which happens from the listview